droyti/PTROD/README.md

   <div align="left">

   * Head to the [releases page](https://github.com/droyti/ptrod/releases) and download the `FIREFOX` `.xpi` file under Assets.
-  * The extension will be automatically installed.
+  * Follow the on-screen instructions.
+The extension will be automatically installed.

   </div>